United States Army Forces in the Far East: History

 On 25 July, Secretary of War Henry L. Stimson requested that President Roosevelt issue orders calling the military forces of the Commonwealth into active service for the United States.
 Stimson explains, "All practical steps should be taken to increase the defensive strength of the Philippine Islands".

 The following day, Roosevelt froze all Japanese assets within the United States and issued the orders to absorb the forces of the Philippine Army.
-That same day, the War Department created the USAFFE command, with jurisdiction over the Philippine Department and the military forces of Commonwealth of the Philippines (seemingly principally the Philippine Army, with two regular and ten reserve divisions).
+That same day, the United States Department of War created the USAFFE command, with jurisdiction over the Philippine Department and the military forces of Commonwealth of the Philippines (seemingly the Philippine Army, with two regular and ten reserve divisions, and the Philippine Army Air Corps).
 At the same time, MacArthur was recalled to active duty, with the rank of lieutenant general, as the USAFFE commander, from his positions as military advisor to the Philippine government and Field Marshal of the Philippine Army.

+On 4 November 1941 USAFFE formally created the North Luzon Force, South Luzon Force, and the Visayas-Mindanao Force.
+Actually all had been in existence for several months.

 Following the Japanese invasion of the Philippines in December 1941, the short-lived American-British-Dutch-Australian Command (ABDACOM) was formed on 1 January 1942, to control all Allied forces in South East Asia and the South West Pacific.
 ABDACOM nominally controlled USAFFE forces, although the latter was effectively an independent force.

+In February 1942, the US Army established United States Army Forces in Australia under Lieutenant General George Brett under the authority of General MacArthur.
+Australia will the launching area for supplies and reinforcements in the Philippines.
+This expanded USAFFE to a theater of Operations command rather than being only within the Philippines.
+US Army Forces in Dutch East Indies under MGen.
+Elliot S. Thorpe, was also established as Air Fields are created for the fighters escorting ships or Cargo planes.